Returning to Campus

 Faculty may wear face shields while lecturing, in lieu of facial coverings, to assist students with hearing impairments.
 In cases where faculty and students cannot maintain appropriate physical distance from one another due to the nature of the coursework, both individuals will wear both face shields (or safety glasses) and facial coverings.

 Computer labs and Albertsons Library will remain available for student use, and university offices will continue to provide in-person and/or remote services to students after the spring break.

-Residential students are welcome to travel for the spring break, but may be required to quarantine and/or test upon their return depending on the location of their travel.
+Residential students are welcome to travel for the spring break, but will be required to have a COVID test upon their return.
 Select clinical rotations, student teaching experiences and internships may require some students to stay in the Boise area until the end of the semester.

 Students in specialized programs